-relative probability increase = $$\frac{P(AO{wt} \mid SSW)}{P(AO{wt})} - 1 \tag{1}$$
+relative probability increase =

+$$\frac{P(AO{wt} | SSW)}{P(AO{wt})} - 1.$$

+(1)

-A relative probability $\frac{P(AO{wt}|SSW)}{P(AO{wt})}$ larger than 0 corresponds to an increase of AO probability following SSWs, while negative values describe a probability decrease.
-This ratio is a function of the length of the time window t (see supplement Fig. S2).
+A relative probability $\frac{P(AO{wt}|SSW)}{P(AO{wt})}$ larger than 0 corresponds to an increase in AO probability following SSWs, while negative values describe a probability decrease.
+This ratio is a function of the length of the time window t (see Fig. S2).
 In the limit of large t, where the SSW influence becomes negligible, it is expected to approach 1, such that the relative probability increase approaches 0.
 However, for medium time windows t that correspond to a typical timescale of stratosphere-troposphere coupling, the relative probability shows a wide plateau.
-This motivates the calculation of the relative probability increase averaged over the plateau, which is estimated to correspond to $25 \text{ days} \le t \le 40 \text{ days}$, based on Fig. S2.
+This motivates the calculation of the relative probability increase averaged over the plateau, which is estimated to correspond to 25 d < t < 40 d, based on Fig. S2.
 The resulting relative probability increase (Fig. 6) provides an estimate for the extent to which p-SSWs increase the probability of p-AO extreme events - not limited to a specific lag day, but time-integrated and thus independent of t.
 Note that the measure is relative to the climatology, which also includes AO extremes that occur following SSWs.
 The diagnostic can therefore be interpreted as the relative probability modulation of at least one AO^{\pm} event within a certain time period following the occurrence of a SSW, relative to the baseline probability where the stratospheric state is unknown.

-The relative probability increase of AO events around 0 (e.g., at least one day below/ above 0) is very small, as these events are already almost certain, even in the climatological reference.
-Both models show a gradual increase of relative probability of more negative AO thresholds (e.g., $\sim +35\%$ for AO< -2) and a gradual decrease for more positive AO thresholds ($\sim -40\%$ for AO> \pm 2), which is consistent with a shift of the distribution toward more negative values.
-Quantitative differences in the results between the models are observed for AO thresholds of \pm 3.
-Indeed, sampling uncertainties become considerable for thresholds greater than 2 standard deviations as well, as indicated by 95% confidence intervals that are obtained via bootstrap sampling among all SSW events.
-However, model discrepancies reach beyond the indicated confidence intervals, which will be briefly discussed in section 8.
+The relative probability increase of AO events around 0 (e.g., at least 1 d below/above 0) is very small as these events are already almost certain, even in the climatological reference.
+Both models show a gradual increase in relative probability of more negative AO thresholds (e.g., $\sim +35\%$ for AO < -2) and a gradual decrease for more positive AO thresholds ($\sim -40\%$ for AO > +2), which is consistent with a shift in the distribution toward more negative values.
+Quantitative differences in the results between the models are observed for AO thresholds of ± 3 .
+Indeed, sampling uncertainties become considerable for thresholds greater than 2 standard deviations as well, as indicated by 95 % confidence intervals that are obtained via bootstrap sampling among all SSW events.
+However, model discrepancies reach beyond the indicated confidence intervals, which are briefly discussed in Sect.
+8.